visualizenews/corona/index.markdown

     By March 17, Italy had already become t**he second worst affected country** by COVID-19, right after China.
   image: "/uploads/ 2020/03/07/ambulance.png"
   hidden: false
-- template: text-blocks
-  title: Things seemed under control, until February 24
-  image: "/uploads/ 2020/03/07/map.png"
-  text_block: |-
-    After going silent for one month, the virus had such a devastating outbreak that the Italian government quarantined two huge areas in Lombardy.
-The so-called **Red Zones** have been locked-out from the rest of the country so that nobody could enter or leave them.
-Both of these areas are located in northern Italy, and both are still partially isolated because the Government later imposed country-wide country restrictions, **turning Italy into one Red Zone**.

-    The original Red Zones include the towns of Codogno, Castiglione d'Adda, Casalpusterlengo, Fombio, Maleo, Somaglia, Bertonico, Terranova dei Passerini, Castelgerundo and San Fiorano in Lombardy, and the municipality of Vo' Euganeo in the Veneto region.
-  hidden: false
 - template: chart
   show_title: true
   appearance: Large